Mormon folklore: Missionary lore

 Missionaries have their own set of folklore.
 According to folklorist William A. Wilson, missionaries tell stories for four main purposes: to build a sense of comradeship, to cope with the pressures of missionary life, to encourage missionaries to keep mission rules, and to assure themselves of future victory.

 They commonly tell stories about how new missionaries, or "greenies", are initiated into the existing missionary group through pranks, even if these pranks never occurred.
 Learning missionary slang also helps new missionaries feel like part of the missionary community.
 Missionaries often tell stories in which some missionaries try to escape mission life but are discovered.
 One common "unauthorized trip story" tells how two missionaries write their weekly reports in advance, entrust them to their landlady, and embark on a sightseeing tour, only to be caught when their landlady sends the reports all at once.
 Another common story tells of a missionary who decides to break mission rules and participate in a sports tournament, only to be discovered by their mission president when their picture appears in the news.
 These stories focus on trickster heroes who fail and embody the group's childish fantasies, acting as "an approved steam-valve for the group".
 In some stories that encourage obedience, a missionary disobeys the rules and suffers disastrous consequences.
 Other stories tell of missionaries miraculously saved from danger.
 Missionaries also tell stories about getting the best of a hostile world, even if it causes other people to suffer.
 Missionaries in such stories shake the dust from their feet after leaving a city that was unresponsive to their message.
 After performing this ritual, the city is destroyed through a natural disaster, war, or economic depression.
 Stories where people insult missionaries, only to come to an untimely end, are common.

+On scriptural themes

+Mormon folk beliefs on scriptural topics include: